FrederikS/vertx-dependency-injection/README.md

 }
 ```

-Of course we removed the guice `FooModule` and Instead we added a further verticle called `FooVerticle`.
+Of course we are removing the guice `FooModule` from the previous example and instead adding a further verticle called `FooVerticle`.

 ```java
 import io.reactivex.Single;